 The phytolith assemblage from a soil sample to be analyzed can be compared to known soils whose climate, habitat and plant community are well documented in order to determine what plant community is represented in the soil sample.

-Contact us for information about pricing and sampling.
+Contact us for information about pricing and sampling and choosing samples.